Our best tutorial was actually broken (we just couldn't see it)

 Quantitative data shows behavior.
 Qualitative data explains it.

 Your analytics will tell you users spent 5 minutes on a page.
-Your users will tell you they spent 5 minutes confused.
+Your users will tell you they spent those 5 minutes confused.

 One number can mean two completely different things.